go-acme/lego/docs/content/dns/_index.md

 {{% notice important %}}
 lego is an independent, free, and open-source project, if you value it, consider [supporting it](https://donate.ldez.dev)! ❤️

-This project is not owned by a company.
-I'm not an employee of a company.

-I don't have gifted domains/accounts from DNS companies.

-I've been maintaining it for about 10 years.
 {{% /notice %}}

 ## Configuration and Credentials